 determines from the test file that the input type of

 Click Next to go to the Convert to Fixed Point step.

+The app generates an instrumented MEX function for your entry-point MATLAB function.
 The app displays compiled information — type, size, and complexity — for variables in your code.
 For more information, see View and Modify Variable Information.

 On the Function Replacements tab the app displays functions that are not supported for fixed-point conversion.
 See Running a Simulation.